Rix565/a-terrible-game/README.md

 # a-terrible-game
-This is just a terrible infine platformer in developpement.
+This is just a terrible infinite platformer in developpement.